-All too often, I see customers load up with lots of plants and very few soil building products.
-Granted this is a dated analogy by today’s pricing, but the truth of the saying is still relevant: “Don’t plant a $5 tree in a $1 hole.”
-And whether it’s a tree, shrub, perennial or spring-flowering bulb, insuring a healthy soil in your new transplant’s root zone is key to long term success.
+In the garden, a healthy living soil is the foundation for resilient, vigorous plants.
+All too often, I see customers load up with lots of plants, but very few soil-building products.
+As the saying goes, “Don’t plant a $5 tree in a $1 hole.”
+While the analogy may be dated by today’s pricing, the idea remains relevant whether you are planting a tree, perennial, or bulb: Ensuring healthy soil in your new transplant’s root zone is the key to long-term success.

 - For plants with moderate water needs, I combine the Yum Yum Mix with compost (usually 1 part Yum Yum Mix to 3 parts compost) and work it into a nice wide planting hole.
 The Planters II should be included as well.